Patricia Schirmer, MD

 lives with his wife and three children.
 The Dubit family has benefited from

 their neighbors, the Effinger community, the beauty of Rockbridge

 County, and from the examples of generosity demonstrated by local residents.
 Hobbies include

 bee-keeping and hiking.
 Dr. Dubit is an award winning teacher of UVA medical students.
-Volunteer activities include work at the free clinic.
+Volunteer activities included work at the free clinic.
 Dr. Dubit has received state-wide recognition

 for his work to promote breast feeding, and to reduce domestic violence.